bitcoinsearch/scraper/README.md

-# Welcome to the scraper!
+# Welcome to the Scraper

 This project is designed to automate the process of gathering information from a variety of key Bitcoin-related sources.
 It leverages GitHub Actions to schedule nightly cron jobs, ensuring that the most up-to-date content is captured from each source according to a defined frequency.
 The scraped data are then stored in an Elasticsearch index.

 Below is a detailed breakdown of the sources scraped and the schedule for each:

 Daily at 00:00 AM UTC

 - [Lightning Mailing List](https://lists.linuxfoundation.org/pipermail/lightning-dev/) ([cron](.github/workflows/mailing-list-lightning.yml), [source](mailing-list))
 - [New Bitcoin Mailing List](https://gnusha.org/pi/bitcoindev/) ([cron](.github/workflows/mailing-list-bitcoin-new.yml), [source](mailing-list/main.py))
 - [Bitcoin Mailing List](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/) ([cron](.github/workflows/mailing-list-bitcoin.yml), [source](mailing-list))
 - [Delving Bitcoin](https://delvingbitcoin.org/) ([cron](.github/workflows/delving-bitcoin.yml), [source](delvingbitcoin_2_elasticsearch))

 Weekly

 - [bitcoin.stackexchange](https://bitcoin.stackexchange.com/) ([cron](.github/workflows/stackexchange.yml), [source](bitcoin.stackexchange.com))
 - Bitcoin Talk Forum ([cron](.github/workflows/bitcointalk.yml), [source](bitcointalk))
     - only the [Development & Technical Discussion Board](https://bitcointalk.org/index.php?board=6.0)